factorhouse/hsx/README.md

 ### Challenges with Reagent

-* **React 19 Compatibility**: Reagent's rendering model [does not work](https://github.com/reagent-project/reagent/issues/597#issuecomment-1908054952) with current React versions
+* **React 19 Compatibility**: Reagent's rendering model [does not play nice](https://github.com/reagent-project/reagent/issues/597#issuecomment-1908054952) with current React versions
 * **Technical Debt**: Continuing to depend on Reagent introduces maintenance challenges.
 Reagent depends on a version of React that is 4+ years old.
 Most of the React ecosystem is starting require React 18 at a minimum.

 ## Usage

 Using HSX is straightforward.
-The entire library is only about 150 lines of ClojureScript (with comments), and there are no macros or complicated rendering mechanisms involved.
-It’s designed to be as close to plain React as possible while retaining the expressive power of Hiccup.
+The entire library is only about 200 lines of ClojureScript (with comments).
+HSX is designed to be as close to plain React as possible while retaining the expressive power of Hiccup.

 HSX exposes two primary functions:

-* `io.factorhouse.hsx.core/create-element` - like `react/createElement`
+* `io.factorhouse.hsx.core/create-element` - like `react/createElement` but for HSX elements
 * `io.factorhouse.hsx.core/reactify-component` - like `reagent.core/reactify-component`

 ### Example